pragathiGopal25/SunSaver/MODELING.md

         ManageSolarArrayScreen ->> ManageSolarArrayViewModel: setSearchAddress(address)<br/>setMapAddress(address)
         ManageSolarArrayScreen -->> User: Zoom on the address

-    else Bruker zooms in on an address
+    else User zooms in on an address
         User ->> ManageSolarArrayScreen: Zooms in

         ManageSolarArrayScreen ->> ManageSolarArrayViewModel: queryAddressAtPos(coordinates)